Protecting Your Child's Eyes and Vision

 How Often Should My Child's Eyes Be Checked?

 Experts have different opinions on vision screening and exams for children.
-Talk to your doctor to see what’s right for you.
+Talk to your doctor about what’s right for your child.